 Current topical issues in dentistry are surrounding facial aesthetics using Botox.
 Further training is essential for dentists to do this work.
 Not many people are supportive of dentists undertaking these procedures.

-System fluoride (ingestion via food or water)is a timeless controversial issue.
-Fluoride is absorbed into the bloodstream and bonds with bones and teeth, or to developing tooth buds in children.
-The reaction initiates replacement of the hydroxyapatite enamel crystalline structure with a stronger fluorapatite structure that is more resilient to decay.
-Some claim that introducing fluoride into public water supplies is a form of mass medication alleging that it is poisonous.
-Try to think about how the ethical topics you read about earlier are relevant here such as “patient autonomy.”
+System fluoride (ingestion via food or water)is a controversial issue.
+Fluoride is absorbed into the bloodstream and bonds with bones and teeth or to developing tooth buds in children.
+The reaction initiates the replacement of the hydroxyapatite enamel crystalline structure with a stronger fluorapatite structure that is more resilient to decay.
+Some claim that introducing fluoride into public water supplies is a form of mass medication, alleging it is poisonous.
+Consider how the ethical topics you read about earlier are relevant here, such as “patient autonomy.”

 Interview Question: What makes a good dentist?

 Meticulous attention to detail is a skill that dentists use every day.
-You must keep accurate records about your patients, especially what drugs they take as this influences how you plan treatment.
-Dentists need to be detailed when modelling a tooth after a restoration so it looks as natural as possible.
+You must keep accurate records about your patients, especially what drugs they take, as this influences how you plan treatment.
+Dentists must be detailed when modelling a tooth after restoration so it looks as natural as possible.

-Communication and interpersonal skills are some of the most essential when conveying information between a multi-disciplinary team in healthcare and a patient.
-It is also essential that dentists are personable in the way they communicate with patients to keep them at ease.
-Effective communication skills also include being an active listener so the patients are comfortable with you, and accept your advice and proposals for treatments.
+Communication and interpersonal skills are essential when conveying information between a multi-disciplinary team in healthcare and a patient.
+Dentists must also be personable in how they communicate with patients to keep them at ease.
+Effective communication skills include being an active listener, so the patients are comfortable with you and accept your advice and treatment proposals.

-Empathetic individuals make the best dentists because they try to understand how the patient is feeling.
+Empathetic individuals make the best dentists because they try to understand how the patient feels.
 This makes it easier to create a healthy life-long patient-dentist relationship.
 This skill can be developed by volunteering to assist vulnerable individuals who require care, patience and consideration.